-- (a) Each Party shall be able to demonstrate compliance with its obligations under these Clauses.
-In particular, the data importer shall keep appropriate documentation of the processing activities carried out under its responsibility. - (b) The data importer shall make such documentation available to the competent supervisory authority on request.
+- (a) The data importer shall promptly and adequately deal with enquiries from the data exporter or the controller that relate to the processing under these Clauses. - (b) The Parties shall be able to demonstrate compliance with these Clauses.
+In particular, the data importer shall keep appropriate documentation on the processing activities carried out on behalf of the controller. - (c) The data importer shall make all information necessary to demonstrate compliance with the obligations set out in these Clauses available to the data exporter, which shall provide it to the controller.